International Short Film Festival of Cyprus

 The International Short Film Festival of Cyprus (ISFFC) is a film festival for short films held in a different city of Cyprus each year.
-The festival is accredited by the European Film Academy, as part of its network of accredited festivals, with the right to nominate one short film for the European Film Awards.
+Founded in 2008, the festival is accredited by the European Film Academy and annually selects one short film from its International Competition section for consideration at the European Film Awards.

-The festival held its first ceremony in 2008, receiving over 300 submissions from 39 different countries.
-The jury was composed of Greek Cypriot director Panicos Chrysanthou, Turkish Cypriot director Dervis Zaim, Turkish actress Demet Evgar, and Russian-born American journalist Simon Ostrovsky.
+Its first ceremony was held in 2008, receiving over 300 submissions from 39 different countries.
+The jury was composed of Panicos Chrysanthou, Dervis Zaim, Demet Evgar and Simon Ostrovsky.

+The festival was awarded the EFFE Label by the European Festivals Association for its artistic commitment, involvement in local communities, and European and global outlook.